 Normally, when you reply a message to all recipients in Outlook, your own email address won't be included in the To, Cc, or Bcc fields.
 But sometimes you may also want to receive the replied message too.
 Here, with Kutools for Outlook's Include myself when reply all option, your email address will be added into the To filed automatically when replying all.

 Office Tab: Enable Tabbed Editing and Browsing in Office, Just Like Chrome, Firefox, IE 8/9/10.

-1. Launch your outlook 2013 or 2010, and make sure that you are in the mail section.
+1. Launch your outlook, and make sure that you are in the mail fold.
 Then click Home > Rules > Manage Rules & Alerts.
 See screenshot:

-3. In the Rules Wizard, click Apply rule on messages I send option, and then click the Next button.
+3. In the Rules Wizard, please click the Apply rule on messages I send option, and then click the Next button.
 See screenshot below:

 8. Now, it returns to the very beginning dialog, click OK button, then the cc rule will be created.
 If you don’t want to enable the rule, uncheck it.

 Then after sending or forwarding an email message to others with your specified account, your account or your specific cc recipient will always receive the same message.

 Using the Rule function of Outlook, you must set the options steps by steps, it is very tiring and boring.
 Is there an easy and handy way to solve this problem quickly?
 The Auto CC / BCC tool of Kutools for Outlook can help you deal with this task conveniently.

 Kutools for Outlook - With more than 20 handy Outlook add-ins, free to try with no limitation in 45 days